farinspace/members-fork/readme.md

 * **Shortcodes:** Shortcodes to control who has access to content.
 * **Widgets:**  A login form widget and users widget to show in your theme's sidebars.
 * **Private Site:** You can make your site and its feed completely private if you want.

-## Professional Support

-If you need professional plugin support from me, the plugin author, you can access the support forums at [Theme Hybrid](https://themehybrid.com/board/topics), which is a professional WordPress help/support site where I handle support for all my plugins and themes for a community of 75,000+ users (and growing).

 ## Copyright and License